gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

    - user name
       - Verlag Book, rgb(114,114,114), 18pt
       - 10px from right edge of user icon
-      - if location exists, baseline is 18px up from bottom of user icon
+      - if location exists, baseline is 19px up from bottom of user icon
       - if location does not exist, text is vertically centered in cell
    - User Badge
       - use size "32_32.png" for 2x
       - use size "16_16.png" for 1x
       - 4px away from right edge of user name
       - bottom of asset is 2px below baseline of user name
-   - location
-   - description
+   - location and/or description
       - Proxima Nova Regular, 10pt, rgb (167,167,167)
-      - all caps
+      - normal case
-      - baseline is 4px up from bottom of user icon
+      - baseline is 5px up from bottom of user icon
    - checkbox
       - 'checkbox.png' with on and off states
       - 21px from right edge of screen, vertically centered in cell